 Why are IDEs important for Solidity development?

-Solidity IDEs are important because they deliver an optimal developer experience; developers create, edit, compile and debug code within the same environment.
-As smart contracts are not iterative once deployed, the environment used to create the code should provide Solidity specific benefits.
-These would consist of additional tools such as a Solidity complier, deployment support, unit testing, and much more.
+Solidity IDEs are essential because they deliver an optimal developer experience; developers create, edit, compile, and debug code within the same environment.
+As smart contracts are not iterative once deployed, the environment used to create the code should provide Solidity-specific benefits.
+These would include additional tools such as a Solidity compiler, deployment support, unit testing, etc.

 Solidity development mirrors the existing processes standardized in Web2.
-Although the technology and systems are different, the fundamental steps to get started remain the same.
+Although the technology and systems differ, the fundamental steps to get started remain the same.
 Hence IDEs are vital and play a key role for developers looking to create smart contracts.

-Because there are numerous types of IDEs and options that exist, each with benefits and tradeoffs, a developer, should evaluate different IDEs.
+Because numerous types of IDEs and options exist, each with benefits and tradeoffs, a developer should evaluate different IDEs.

 Types of Solidity IDEs

-There are two types of IDEs for Solidity development: desktop IDEs and online IDEs.
+Two types of IDEs exist for Solidity development: desktop IDEs and online IDEs.
 Desktop and online IDEs offer similar functionalities, with specific differences.
-Although desktop IDEs have traditionally been the most popular, online IDEs have gained momentum over the recent years as their capabilities have been able to approach feature parity with desktop IDEs.
+Although desktop IDEs have traditionally been the most popular, online IDEs have gained momentum over recent years as their capabilities have been able to approach feature parity with desktop IDEs.

 1. Desktop Solidity IDEs

-The desktop IDE is a local IDE.
+Desktop IDE is a local IDE setup that enables developers to create and test their Solidity applications on their local machine.
 The IDE requires the user to install the integrated developer environment onto the computer as it enables the development environment to be created locally within the system.

-Without the dependency of the internet, desktop IDEs offers Solidity developers the flexibility to leverage thousands of plugins and extensions to optimize for the development process.
-Once development is completed, the files are all stored within the local storage and can be accessed at any time.
+Without the dependency on the internet, desktop IDEs offer Solidity developers the flexibility to leverage thousands of plugins and extensions to optimize the development process.
+Once development is completed, the files are all stored within the local storage and can be accessed anytime.

 In Solidity development, not all desktop IDEs will provide the same value or support.
-As the web3 ecosystem continues to mature, it’s best to use the most popular IDEs for Solidity that provide extensions or plugins that optimize for smart contracts (i.e. syntax highlighting, snippets, etc.).
+As the web3 ecosystem matures, it’s best to use the most popular IDEs for Solidity that provide extensions or plugins that optimize for smart contracts (i.e., syntax highlighting, snippets, etc.).

 2. Online Solidity IDEs

-Online IDEs have continued to gain traction in recent years as they all continue to provide very similar functionalities to the developer experience without any installation (i.e. speed, Github integration, etc.).
-However, it is important to be mindful that the storage of online IDEs often resides in browser storage and is not permanent.
+Online IDEs continue to gain traction in recent years as they provide very similar functionalities to the developer experience without any installation (i.e., speed, Github integration, etc.).
+However, it is crucial to be mindful that the storage of online IDEs often resides in browser storage and is temporary.

-In Solidity development, online IDEs have emerged as the leading tool for developers of all backgrounds.
-The simplicity and ease to start writing Solidity without any prior setup to the environment allows developers to have more flexibility building and learning Solidity development.
+In Solidity development, online IDEs have emerged as a leading tool for developers of all backgrounds.
+The simplicity and ease of writing Solidity without any prior setup to the environment allow developers more flexibility in building and learning Solidity development.

 The 7 Best Solidity IDEs